YuxiaorMobileTeam/flutter_blue_plus/README.md

     return;
 }

+// handle bluetooth on & off
+// note: for iOS the initial state is typically BluetoothAdapterState.unknown
+// note: if you have permissions issues you will get stuck at BluetoothAdapterState.unauthorized FlutterBluePlus.adapterState.listen((BluetoothAdapterState state) {
+    print(state);
+    if (state == BluetoothAdapterState.on) {
+        // usually start scanning, connecting, etc
+    } else {
+        // show an error to the user, etc
+    }
+});

 // turn on bluetooth ourself if we can
 // for iOS, the user controls bluetooth enable/disable if (Platform.isAndroid) {
     await FlutterBluePlus.turnOn();
 }

-// wait bluetooth to be on & print states
-// note: for iOS the initial state is typically BluetoothAdapterState.unknown
-// note: if you have permissions issues you will get stuck at BluetoothAdapterState.unauthorized await FlutterBluePlus.adapterState .map((s){print(s);return s;})
- .where((s) => s == BluetoothAdapterState.on)
- .first;
 ```

 ### Scan for devices